If you can spare a few minutes, please help us improve our website by completing this survey.

 The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including proteins and peptides, as well as nanoparticles.
 The Core encompasses a wide range of sophisticated technical expertise and state-of-the-art instrumentation.
 Access is available to all members of the MIT community, to the extent permitted by available capacity.
 Priority access is given to KI members, NCI-funded research projects and other contributing user groups in recognition of funding support.
-In special circumstances, access may be available to non-MIT users (details available on request from the Core Leader Richard Cook).
+In special circumstances, access may be available to non-MIT users (details available on request, see contacts listed below).

 For questions regarding peptide synthesis, SPOT synthesis, MALDI-TOF mass spectrometry, and HPLC separations, please email Richard Cook.